uq-flor-pro/florence-player/howto/mkdocs/docs/index.md

 </figure>

 We also found we needed to sand in between the tabs of the sides pieces to get a good fit[^18].
-We wrapped a 13cm by 4mm long piece in 400 grit sandpaper to form a nice tool for this.
+We wrapped another piece, 13cm by 8mm, in 400 grit sandpaper to form a nice tool for this.

 #### Gluing up
 When it was time to glue we used the method in <a href="https://www.youtube.com/watch?v=oSs3zhVkcTc">this video</a>.